jhallen/joes-sandbox/pcb/dash/readme.md

 Point to the first of these and type "#D" to descend hierarchy.
 You can hit "#U" to return to the top-level.
-The first time you descend into each file FutureNet will indicate that it is new and ask if it should create it.
+The first time you descend into each file FutureNet will indicate that it is new and ask if it should be created.

 When you are in one of the subsheets, you can traverse between its siblings with the #R and #L commands.
 All of the siblings share the same namespace